yayalice/jiraToClubhouseCLI/README.md

 ## Workflow Map

-Right now you'll have to map workflow states in the script itself (sorry!) in `jiraStructs.go`:
+Right now you'll have to map workflow states in the script itself (sorry!) in `operations.go`:

 ```
 switch item.Status {